 Have you ever challenged or wanted to challenge a traffic citation?

 Do you believe that alcohol affects different people in different ways?

-Do you realize that in order for my client to be found guilty he must have had a sufficient amount to drink to cause him to be under the influence to an extent that it rendered him incapable of safely operating his motor vehicle?
+Do you realize that in order for my client to be found guilty they must have had a sufficient amount to drink to cause them to be under the influence to an extent that it rendered them incapable of safely operating their motor vehicle?

 What do you understand the term “tolerance to alcohol” to mean?

 If you were to have an operation, would you require a second medical opinion?